puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 ## Quick Start with Puppet Enterprise

+*Puppet Enterprise ships with `facter` and when run will attempt to read the value from executing `dmidecode` which can only by done by `root` (or sudo).
+If you run `puppet apply` as an unprivileged user, you will see permission denied errors.*

 These instructions assume you have installed and configured the Google Cloud SDK from the previous step.
 They also assume you have installed a [Puppet](http://docs.puppetlabs.com/guides/install_puppet/pre_install.html) or